riban-bw/HelloWorld/readme.md

 I used subversion for several years for a range of projects.
 It gave me confidence to code freely, knowing that I could revert changes quickly and easily.
 I was able to educate colleagues in the basics of its use allowing collaboration on large projects with minimal support.

-Whilst away from base, I found subversion to be limited, not allowing commits and hence removing the freedome to code with version control.
+Whilst away from base, I found subversion to be limited, not allowing commits and hence removing the freedom to code with version control.
 Git offered this feature (as did a couple of other version control systems).

 Since using git I have found it non-intuitve.